-In accordance with International and National legislation ensure compliance with the requirements contained in Chapter 18 of Cabinet of ministers of

-Latvia Regulation No 397/2010, Regulation (EU) 1998/2015 and ICAO Annex 17.
-That means oversight activities such as inspections and audits in accordance with Cabinet of ministers Regulation No 415/2010 and approved oversight action plan.
+In accordance with International and National legislation ensure compliance with the requirements contained in Chapter 18 of Cabinet Regulation No. 397 (2010), Regulation (EU) 1998/2015 and ICAO Annex 17.
+That means oversight activities such as inspections and audits in accordance with Cabinet Regulation No. 415 (2010) and approved oversight action plan.

-Ensure oversight capabilities
+Ensure oversight capabilities.